How Much Is the Average Slip and Fall Settlement in Pennsylvania?

 But what if the plaintiff tripped over his own feet?
 Unless the plaintiff establishes the store was somehow negligent, such a case may be dismissed.

 Other scenarios fall into a grayer area.
 For instance, imagine a person slipped on water at a store, but another customer warned the plaintiff that there was standing water.
-This is unlikely to be sufficient defense for the store because it still neglected its duty of care.
+This is unlikely to be a sufficient defense for the store because it still neglected its duty of care.

 However, defense attorneys could argue that the claimant had some responsibility under comparative negligence.
 If the jury agrees, it can reduce the plaintiff’s award.